taruncse/DesignPatternsExperiment/README.md

 Where to use:

-   1.You want to use them whenever you want to have many objects that can be added or changed dynamically
-     during the runtime.
+   1. You want to use them whenever you want to have many objects that can be added or changed dynamically during the runtime.

 Merits: